radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/dapr-microservices-add-pythonapp/index.md

 type: docs
 title: "Add a content generator to the app"
 linkTitle: "Add a content generator"
-description: "Add a content generator 'pythonapp' to the tutorial application"
+description: "How to add a content generator to the tutorial application"
 weight: 4000
 ---